Before you put a ring on it, let’s make sure it fits! Keep reading for your all-in-one guide to ring sizes, including:

 To get it perfect: try to measure her finger at room temperature, in the middle of the day, when she’s had a fairly normal day of eating and drinking.

 Wider bands fit tighter, so if you’re considering a thicker band (5mm and larger), you’ll likely have to go up a quarter or half size for the perfect fit.
-And keep in mind, if you’re stacking multiple rings, that means more width also!

-Climate and Season
+Climate and Season can affect your ring size

 Since your hands expand in the heat and shrink in the cold, try to measure her (or his) finger at room temperature.
 Don’t pull out the tape measure right after ice skating, or after a mad dash through an overheated mall!